 If your property has had extensive flooding, the most important concern is the health and safety of the occupants.
-Two key areas should be your focus to prevent any health issues:
+To prevent any health issues it is important to:

 These key areas are an important aspect of the clean up process.
 The following information provided is to be used as a guide only.
 We highly recommend these works be carried out by a professional restoration company with specialist training in water contamination and mould remediation.

 Category 3 water contamination is referred to as ‘Black Water’.
 It contains pathogenic agents such as sewage and other contaminants from various water sources that enter the property.
 Category 3 includes all forms of flooding from sea water, ground surface water and rising water from rivers or streams.
 Such water sources carry silt and organic matter into building structures and cause severe contamination and unsanitary conditions.

 It is important to firstly decontaminate sewage and organic matter by spraying with a specialty cleaning solution.
 The aim of this treatment is not to provide a complete disinfection, but to reduce the population of microorganisms as soon as possible.
 Application of the cleaning solution must follow correct procedure to avoid health risks associated with exposure to the solution.
 This process should only be carried out by a professional.